-Work was going great, spending time with my friends was awesome but the dating scene was meh.
-After a number of boring dates (and a few odd ones) I gave up on “searching for love”.
+Work was going great, spending time with my friends was awesome but the dating scene was brutal.
+After a number of stale dates (and a few odd ones) I gave up on “searching for love”.
 I put dating on hold and I decided that there were far more important things to focus on: my health, my goals and my passions.

 I cut out unhealthy habits, physically and mentally.
 Physically speaking, I got back to healthy eating and started incorporating a more active lifestyle by going for hour-long walks after work and taking up cycling.
 I bought a bike and took a lot of pleasure in disconnecting from technology and getting in touch with nature during my sunset or weekend bike rides.

 Mentally, I took a Facebook break due to the empty boredom it gave me.
 The removal of unproductive social media made me realize how much free time I had to do plenty of other stuff.
 And that got me, well, here!.
 I felt the need for a creative outlet so this was the month I started my own blog. *Hi, you!*